ash-jensen/Auto_Repair_Scheduling_Application/README.txt

 Appointment Scheduler

 The purpose of the appointment scheduler is to provide a GUI based appointment scheduling application for a global consulting organization.
-The password protected application gives the user the ability to create/update/delete customers and appointments from the company's chosen database system.
-The application gives warning to a user if there is an appointment within 15 minutes of the user's login, and shows them the appointment information should an appointment exist.
+The password protected application gives the advisor the ability to create/update/delete customers and appointments from the company's chosen database system.
+The application gives warning to a advisor if there is an appointment within 15 minutes of the advisor's login, and shows them the appointment information should an appointment exist.
-The user is also able to view reports about the number of customers, the number of appointments a given contact has, and how many appointments of a certain type are in a chosen month.
+The advisor is also able to view reports about the number of customers, the number of appointments a given tech has, and how many appointments of a certain type are in a chosen month.
 The appointment scheduler provides various error checking and confirmations throughout, including if form fields are not fully filled out or confirming before a delete takes place.